gluneau/the-magic-link/README.md

 npm i
 ```

 The delegators endpoint also needs an API key.
-It must be set as an env var:
+It must be set as an env var in .env:

 ```
-export PORT=443
+PORT=443
-export DELEGATORS_API_KEY=<yourApiKey>
+DELEGATORS_API_KEY=<yourApiKey>
 ```

 And to run: